alexey-saveliev/zimbra-mirgation/README.md

 # How to migrate Zimbra OSE to new server
 Steps below was tested with Zimbra OSE 8.8.12GA on Ubuntu 18.04.
 ## Moving steps
+1. Set TTL value for Zimbra server name and MX servers of domains served by Zimbra as low as possible
 1. Install **new server** OS  the same version and patch level as on ***old server***
 1. Install **new server** Zimbra OSE exactly the same version as on ***old server***